mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 to ``http://yourdomain.com/my_media/``.
-To deploy mediacore to any other directory of your website, the process is very simple: Instead of putting the files into ``/path/to/document_root/my_media``, like in the instructions below, put them into the folder you want to serve from.
+To deploy mediacore to any other directory of your website, the process is very simple: Instead of putting the files into ``/path/to/document_root/my_media``, like in the instructions below, put them into the folder you want to serve from, and change the prefix config line to match.

 **NOTE 2:** If deploying mediacore inide an existing directory, you must make sure that the mediacore .htaccess file doesn't overwrite any existing